Rooftop Mortgages Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Q and A’s regarding the Rooftop Mortgages Solicitor Panel from members of the public
+Examples of recent questions relating to the Rooftop Mortgages Solicitor Panel from members of the public

 I have today made my last payment due on mortgage with Rooftop Mortgages.
 I assume I don't need a solicitor on the Rooftop Mortgages panel to remove the mortgage at the Land Registry.
 Please confirm